CALS PRO-DAIRY Summer 2023 Internships

 Meet the challenges of today’s marketplace

 The Dairy Advancement Program (DAP) (previously known as the Dairy Acceleration Program) was expanded to provide more opportunities for New York farmers to address business needs necessary to meet the challenges of today’s marketplace and to better position themselves for long-term success.
-In addition to continuing to provide funding assistance for business planning, business analysis and advisory teams, new initiatives of the program focus on improving record keeping for decision making and operational budgeting to improve annual operations.
+In addition to continuing to provide funding assistance for business planning, new recordkeeping systems, operational planning and advisory teams, new funds support the development of human resource management practices such as SOPs, development of job descriptions and employee handbooks.

 Additionally, funds provide for the formation of peer groups of dairy farmers focused on shared learning on specific management topics and analysis for improvement.
-The program also continues to provide funds for environmental planning through the development and implementation of comprehensive nutrient management plans (CNMPs) and engineering of best management practices identified in the farm CNMP, facilitating the continued excellence in environmental stewardship on New York’s dairy farms.
+The program also continues to provide funds for environmental planning through the development and implementation of comprehensive nutrient management plans (CNMPs) and engineering of best management practices identified in the farm CNMP as well as the addition of funds to install new non-contact cooling water reclamation systems, facilitating the continued excellence in environmental stewardship on New York’s dairy farms.

 DAP is funded through the New York State Department of Agriculture and Markets and the New York State Department of Environmental Conservation.
 The program is coordinated through Cornell PRO-DAIRY and delivered to farms in partnership with Cornell Cooperative Extension and agriservice professionals.

 Eligible projects assist New York dairy farmers to position their farm for long-term economic and environmental sustainability.
 Since its inception in 2013 nearly 650 dairy projects have been awarded funding, focused on small and mid-size farms across NY.
 An estimated $21 million has been reinvested as a result of these projects.